Parramatta or Redfern | Full-time | Fixed term to 30 June 2023

 Please submit the completed application package to Ann Pitkeathly, Recruitment Manager at [email protected]

-Applications for this position close on Friday 2 December.
+Applications for this position close extended to Thursday 8 December.